Looking to replace your outdoor cushion covers? You’ve come to the right place!

 UPDATE: You can see the deck HERE now!

 Ok so here we go!

 I prefer to use stripes or something with a geometric pattern to make cutting a straight line easier.
-I also like to use colors that are naturally found in nature for a more cohesive look.
 These are outdoor fabrics I found at JoAnn Fabrics.

 Next you’ll want to lay out your cushion so that folded over, the fabric covers the cushion from top to bottom.
 (Here I removed the old cover, but I didn’t remove them all.
 They actually keep their shape better if you keep the old covers on.)

 This fabric is 54″ wide.
 I was barely able to cut enough for two cushions side-by-side.
 Your sides only need to be long enough to meet each other in the middle with a 1/4″ seam allowance for both top and bottom.

 You’ll want them snug so they lay nicely!

 Next, with right sides together (back of fabric facing out), I pinned the side seam on both sides:

 Time to Sew